elldritch/pokemon-showdown-api/README.md

    to the login server
 3. The login server returns an `assertion`, which is passed to the main server to prove ownership of a username.

+## Roadmap

+### Ongoing
+1. Additional documentation
+2. Additional events

+### Next up
+1. An adapter taking JSON or MessagePack commands on `stdin` and emitting output on `stdout` to allow this library to be embedded in other projects.